ianlov/sorry-i-will-miss-work/README.md

 # MVP/Post-MVP
 ## MVP
-- Find and incorperate a holiday API
+- [x] Find and incorperate a holiday API
-- Render data using a date input
+- [ ] Render data using a date input
-- Generate an email template that includes the holiday and relevant information
+- [ ] Generate an email template that includes the holiday and relevant information
-- Build layout using HTML and JavaScript
+- [ ] Build layout using HTML and JavaScript
-- Style the page using CSS and Flexbox
+- [ ] Style the page using CSS and Flexbox
-- Use "mobile first" principles to create a responsive website
+- [ ] Use "mobile first" principles to create a responsive website

 ## Post-MVP
-- Work with a UX student to improve usability of the site
+- [ ] Work with a UX student to improve usability of the site
+- [ ] Offer multiple email templates
-- Create a form that will automatically populate with email data so you can send the email from the site
+- [ ] Create a form that will automatically populate with email data so you can send the email from the site
-- Incorperate a loading animation
+- [ ] Incorperate a loading animation

 # Project Schedule